MorcousWael/Data-Mining-Project/README.md

 5- Try different Visualization graphs for each Model 6- Search for getting another available data which can apply it into the model

-Course Module Leader: Dr. Mahmoud Mounir
+Course Module Leader: Dr. Mahmoud Mounir<br>
 Course TAs: Esraa Karam